ambrosia-alliance/processor/worker/README.md

 This worker:
 1. Polls the main database for unprocessed articles
 2. Fetches full text XML from Europe PMC
-3. Sends text to the processor API for classification
+3. Calls the Python classifier directly via subprocess
 4. Stores classifications in a local PostgreSQL database
 5. Marks articles as processed